oneapi-src/oneDNN/doc/primitives/rnn.md

 ## Data Representation

-In the DNNL programming model, the RNN primitive is one of a few that support the placeholder memory format #dnnl::memory::format_tag::any (shortened to `any` from now on) and can define data and weight memory objects format based on the primitive parameters.
+In the oneDNN programming model, the RNN primitive is one of a few that support the placeholder memory format #dnnl::memory::format_tag::any (shortened to `any` from now on) and can define data and weight memory objects format based on the primitive parameters.